HJLebbink/asm-dude/README.md

 * Code formatting.
 * Syntax highlighting for the Debug/Windows/Disassembly view.
 * Code completion restrictions.
 E.g. opcode movss can only be followed by an xmm register and not by a GPR such as rax.
 * Track flag influence.
-Select a opcode that uses a flag (as input), find the opcodes that produce this flag (as output).
+Select an opcode that uses a flag (as input), find the opcodes that produce this flag (as output).
 E.g.  select opcode cmovc or setc , highlight all opcodes such as btr, sal, sar, shl, shr, etc.
 * Register rename assistance.
 Highly desirable but very challenging.
 E.g. rename GPR rdx to rbx, find which rdx, edx, dx, dl and dh will need to be renamed, check if renames will clash with existing occurances of rbx, ebx, bx, bl and bh.

 ###Updates: